oxinabox/DataDeps.jl/README.md

 ## Usage for package developers

 ### Registering a DataDep
-A DataDeps registration is a
+A DataDeps registration is a block of code delaring a dependency.
+You should put it somewhere that it will be executed before any other code in your script that depends on that data.
+In most cases it is best to put it inside the  [modules's `__init__()` function](https://docs.julialang.org/en/stable/manual/modules/#Module-initialization-and-precompilation-1).

 It is pretty flexible.
 Perhaps easiest is to look at the [examples](test/examples.jl).